KurtisAsha/klog/content/about/main/index.md

    Often background music without lyrics otherwise I'll just sing along e.g. Chillhop or DnB.
 1-3 chinwags to decompress.
 A healthy portion of food with all the trimmings.

    Beyond coding: I lay my hat in London, UK, and share the utilities with my son and fiancé.
 I'm a fan of both basketball 🏀 and ⚽ football.
 Love a good read, mainly fantasy.
-Favourite books are The Gentlemen Bastard & Mistborn Series.
+Favourite books are The Gentlemen Bastard & Mistborn Series, follow me on [Goodreads](https://www.goodreads.com/user/show/18905514-kurtis-smith).

    I too like to game.
 I fell hard for Final Fantasy 8 back in the 90's and if limited to one dish for the rest of my life, it'll be 🍕 pizza.